galaxyproject/galaxy-hub/src/Community/GalaxyAdmins/Meetups/2012_07_09/index.md

 <table>
   <tr>
-    <td style=" border: none vertical-align: top;"> <sup>*</sup> </td>
+    <td style=" border: none; vertical-align: top;"> <sup>*</sup> </td>
-    <td style=" border: none"> A major focus of Galaxy is to empower researchers by giving them access to bioinformatic tools.
+    <td style=" border: none;"> A major focus of Galaxy is to empower researchers by giving them access to bioinformatic tools.
 However, running tools with default settings will often not give very meaningful results.
 Thus, Iowa's approach gives users a more gentle introduction to tools before setting them loose.
 This works at Iowa because they do have a number of analyses that are run over and over, but on different samples. </td>
   </tr>
 </table>